Jeff Kite

 Adam Saleh

-I’m a designer and founder based in Los Angeles, originally trained in cognitive science and linguistics at UC Berkeley.
-My creative journey has always been rooted in the belief that design is a language — one that not only communicates but also empowers.
-Early in my career, I worked across disciplines, from advanced manufacturing to branding and education, often helping others translate their ideas into tangible experiences.
-That eventually led me to build Presq, a company pioneering culturally relevant, 3D-printed consumer goods and tools that give communities access to the means of production.
+Adam Saleh is a designer and founder based in Los Angeles, originally trained in cognitive science and linguistics at UC Berkeley.
+His work is grounded in the belief that design is a language — one that communicates and empowers.
+Early in his career, Adam moved fluidly across disciplines, from advanced manufacturing to branding and education, helping others turn their ideas into tangible experiences.
+This trajectory led him to create Presq, a company pioneering culturally relevant, 3D-printed consumer goods and tools that give communities access to the means of production.

-In 2024, I was selected as a fellow in the inaugural cohort of the Steve Jobs Archive Fellowship, which supports creators reimagining the future of tools, storytelling, and human potential.
-As part of the fellowship, I’ve continued building Presq’s vision — most recently launching our first in-house, modular footwear line, designed and manufactured entirely in under two weeks.
+In 2023, Adam was named a fellow in the inaugural cohort of the Steve Jobs Archive Fellowship, which supports creators reimagining the future of tools, storytelling, and human potential.
+Through the fellowship, he has continued to advance Presq’s mission — most recently launching the company’s first in-house, modular footwear line, designed and manufactured entirely in under two weeks.

 Matty Mo